rockstor/rockstor-doc/howtos/about_appliance_id.rst

     With the majority of systems,
     this is a genuinely unique reference; and no intervention of any sort is required.

-The implied unique-ness is assumed by multiple current Rockstor subsystems, e.g. when :ref:`add_appliance` as part of setting up a Share :ref:`sharereplication`.
+The implied uniqueness is assumed by multiple current Rockstor subsystems, e.g. when :ref:`add_appliance` as part of setting up a Share :ref:`sharereplication`.
 And as part of configuring a system to use the :ref:`stable_channel` updates.

 .. warning::

-    WARNING: some systems, via lax firmware implementations, return a NON-Unique / fake product_uuid.
+    WARNING: some systems, via lax firmware implementations, return a NON-Unique/fake product_uuid.

 .. _knownfakeapplianceids: